shdrn2402/Eight-week-SQL-challenge/Case Study #5 - Data Mart/README.md

 >
 > We would include all `week_date` values for **2020-06-15** as the start of the period **after** the change and the previous `week_date` values would be **before**

-#### 1. What is the total sales for the 4 weeks before and after 2020-06-15?
-What is the growth or reduction rate in actual values and percentage of sales?
+#### 1. Determine the total sales and the growth/reduction rate (in actual values and percentage) before and after 2020-06-15 for:
+#### a.
+4 weeks before and after the specified date.

 ***query:***
 ```SQL